vvvvvvss/Documentation-Marvel-level-1/README.md

 # Documentation-Marvel-level-1
 ## TASK 1- Linear and Logistic Regression - HelloWorld for AIML
-Linear Regression- Linear regression analysis is used to predict the value of a variable based on the value of another variable.
+### Linear Regression- Linear regression analysis is used to predict the value of a variable based on the value of another variable.
 Linear regression predicts the relationship between two variables by assuming a linear connection between the independent and dependent variables.
 I split our dataset into train and test sets (80% for training, and 20% for testing).

-Logistic.
+### Logistic Regression-
-The data tells that there are 3 differentr spieces of iris
+The data tells that there are 3 different species of iris
 setosa: represented by 0
 versicolor: represnted by 1
 virginica: represented by 2
-Predicting the the spices of a given iris using the sepal width and lenth and petal width and length. each value we arfe predicting becomes the response here called the target.
+Predicting the spices of a given iris using the sepal width and length and petal width and length.
-Step 1:
-loading the iris data from sci-kit step 2:
-each column is a feature: predictor, attribute, independent variable, input, regressor, covariator
+Each value we are predicting becomes the response here called the target.

 ## TASK 3
 NumPy is a library for the Python programming language, that adds support for large and multi-dimensional arrays, along with a large collection of high-level mathematical functions to operate on these arrays.
 A feature of NumPy used here is the repeat function.
 Using the `np.repeat` function elements of the array can be repeated along different axises.
 NumPy can also be used to arrange the elements of the array in ascending order using the function `np.argsort`.